Kartikey077/Internship-project/README.md

 - It is made by using python
 - Word counter is made  to the point no extra code
 - Descriptive code

+3 Expense Tracker (week 3)
+- This is a very basic Expense tracker
+- It will add only how much amount is spend
+- It will add all the amount is spend in total section

 **Feel free to experiment**